Chosen by Rachel

 ⚈ “The Bone People really got under my skin.
 Although it was disturbing, I felt a strange connection to this book that just wouldn’t leave me.” – Nadine

 ⚈ “The beautiful NZ coastlines, Maori myth and legend and the startling storyline are captivating in The Bone People, and so well done it was as if I was standing on a desolate West Coast beach as I reading.
-Desperately moving story.
+A desperately moving story that captures not only what it means to be Maori but what it means to be Maori in changing times.
+Its use of faith and fables as a foundation for the modern story gave the story a solidity and strength which I imagine gave this very NZ tale its universal appeal.
 I also enjoyed hearing about the author and the story behind the story, which made the final result more of a masterpiece in my eyes.” – Rachel

 READ FOR BOOKCLUB

 A Canadian fantasy adventure in which the protagonist, Pi, is shipwrecked and must endure life at sea with a Bengal Tiger.

 ⚈ “I really enjoyed Life of Pi, especially the twist at the end.
 Although, I still have some unanswered questions like who was the Frenchman?!” – Nadine

 ⚈ “I have solidly resisted watching the movie, despite it’s fantastic reviews.
 Would much rather keep the story’s amazing imagery firmly slotted into my own imagination.
 I found this book uncomfortable reading at the best of times, but overall I thoroughly enjoyed it.
 A classic.” – Suzy